EdwinWenink/archive_fever/content/posts/17-cli_dict_input.md

     read_cmd(user_input)
 ```

-The get function of a dictionary deals with wrong commands by returning a default value, which in our case also has to be a function, as we pass `args` to it.
+The `get` function of a dictionary deals with wrong commands by returning a default value, which in our case also has to be a function, as we pass `args` to it.
-The one-liner `command.get(cmd, lambda x: error(input))(args)` therefore does the same (but is written more compact) as:
+The one-liner `command.get(cmd, lambda x: error(input))(args)` therefore does the same as:

 ```python
     try: